-A Move must also implement the getPlanningEntities() and getPlanningValues() methods.
+A custom move should also implement the getPlanningEntities() and getPlanningValues() methods.
 Those are used by entity tabu and value tabu respectively.
 They are called after the Move has already been done.

 '''

 @Override

 public Collection<? extends Object> getPlanningEntities() {

 return Collections.singletonList(cloudProcess);

 }